robbiew/mg_advent/README.md

 - **I**: View info file
 - **M**: View members list

-## Features

-- Daily ANSI art for each day in December
-- Multi-year support (2023, 2024, 2025)
-- BBS compatibility with Door32.sys dropfiles
-- Art bundled with binary (no separate art directory needed)

 ## License

 This project is released under the terms specified in the LICENSE file.